Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 Employees with good organizational skills can juggle multiple responsibilities simultaneously, stay focused on deadlines, and handle complex projects efficiently.

-Because soft skills help foster a positive and functional work environment, hiring managers are placing a greater emphasis on them when searching for job candidates.
+Because soft skills, which are different from hard skills, help foster a positive and functional work environment, hiring managers are placing a greater emphasis on them when searching for job candidates.

-This is good news for job seekers, because organizational skills, like other soft skills, are transferable.
+This is good news for job seekers, because organizational skills, like other interpersonal skills, are transferable.
 This means that you can apply them to any job in any field or industry.

 So If you’re thinking about making a career change, be sure to stress your organizational and other soft skills to potential employers.